 Best places for fall foliage in Pittsburgh

 You can observe quite a scene without leaving the downtown.
-Head to Point State Park overlooking gorgeous South Shore, or hop by one of historical funiculars to delight in unparalleled views of the Pittsburgh Skyline.
-Emerald View Park bordering Mount Washington boasts some of the best panoramas.
+Head to Point State Park, which overlooks gorgeous South Shore, or hop on one of historical funiculars to delight in unparalleled views of the Pittsburgh Skyline.
+Emerald View Park, bordering Mount Washington, boasts some of the best panoramas.
 As you descend back to the river bank, consider taking a fall cruise by the Gateway Clipper Fleet.
 But if you feel like walking, visit Schenley Park, Riverview Park, or Frick Park, famous for Frick Park Trail Loop.

 Fall foliage near Pittsburgh